Learn more about the Network

 Sustainable Global Supply Chains

-Request for Proposal on the "Economics and Governance of Global Value Chains in Africa"
+Call for papers: The Economics and Governance of Global Value Chains in Africa

 #Economic development and upgrading,